kdave/btrfs-progs/Documentation/btrfs-scrub.rst

                 can avoid writes from scrub.
         -R
-                raw print mode, print full data instead of summary -f
+                raw print mode, print full data instead of summary --limit <limit>
+		set the scrub throughput limit for each device.

+		If the scrub is for the whole fs, it's the same as :command:`btrfs scrub limit -a -l <value>`.
+		If the scrub is for a single device, it's the same as :command:`btrfs scrub limit -d <devid> -l <value>`.

+		The value is bytes per second, and accepts the usual KMGT prefixes.
+		After the scrub is finished, the throughput limit will be reset to the old value of each device.
+        -f
                 force starting new scrub even if a scrub is already running, this can useful when scrub status file is damaged and reports a